|Date of Report: Monday, 11th November 2019|

 Phone: 082 398 1088 or 046 622 4423

-At Redcliffe some of the dams are dropping but the levels are still quite good.
-Most of the Ventnor fish are from last year’s stocking and in the 300g to 500g class but in Delton they are much larger while Theaden is very low and muddy.
+At Redcliffe the dam levels are dropping but Ventor and Delton are still at a reasonable level .
+Most of the Ventnor fish are from last year’s stocking and in the 300g to 500g class, but in Delton they are much larger while Theaden is very low and muddy.
 Accommodation is now available in the cottage at Ventnor.

 STORMBERG (Queenstown & districts)